Free crochet poppy pattern

 >> SAVE THIS PROJECT ON PINTEREST <<

-Free crochet poppy pattern
+Pink crochet poppy flower

 Free Crochet Poppy Pattern

 This poppy is worked from the centre outwards.
-First you make the centre circle, followed by each petal and finally a back piece.
+First, you make the centre circle, followed by each petal and finally a back piece.

 Step 1: Centre circle